-Our schools seek trainees that aspire to work for them.
+Our schools seek trainees who aspire to work for them.
 We enable you to select your preferred host school(s) at application and later through a referral process.
-We provide information about the schools to help you choose.
+We provide information about the schools, to help you choose.
+This course is currently offered at one SEN school, The Rise.
+Each of our schools interview independently, but the process is administered centrally through WLTTA.